Have you been contacted by Radius Global Solutions, LLC?

 The majority reference attempts to collect debts allegedly owed to businesses and organizations that consumers have never had relationships with.

-To their credit, Radius Global Solutions has answered virtually all the complaints we’ve reviewed.
+To their credit, they have answered virtually all the complaints we’ve reviewed.

 However, only a small number of complaints report as resolved.
 That means the majority of complaints remain open as submitted.